-Stated interest on the notes generally will be taxable to you as ordinary income at the time it must be recognized in accordance with your regular method of accounting for U.S. federal income tax purposes.
+Interest on the notes generally will be taxable to you as ordinary income at the time the interest is received or accrued, in accordance with your regular method of accounting for U.S. federal income tax purposes.

 A portion of the purchase price of the notes may be attributable to interest accrued prior to the date the notes are issued, which we refer to as the "pre-issuance accrued interest."
-You may treat the notes for U.S. federal income tax purposes as having been purchased for an amount that does not include any pre-issuance accrued interest.
-Under such treatment, the portion of the first stated interest payment equal to the pre-issuance accrued interest will be deemed to be a non-taxable return of such interest and accordingly the pre-issuance accrued interest will not be taxable as interest on the notes.
-However, in this event, your adjusted tax basis in the note will exclude the amount of pre-issuance accrued interest.
+Pre-issuance accrued interest will be included in the accrued interest to be paid on the notes on the first interest payment date after the issuance of the notes, which will be October 1, 2012.
+We intend to take the position that a portion of the October 1, 2012 interest payment equal to the pre-issuance accrued interest will be treated as a return of the pre-issuance accrued interest, and not as an amount payable on the notes.
+If this position is respected, our payment of such pre-issuance accrued interest would not be treated as taxable interest income to holders of the notes and the amount of the pre-issuance accrued interest will reduce your adjusted tax basis.
+Prospective purchasers of the notes are urged to consult their tax advisors with respect to the tax treatment of pre-issuance accrued interest.

-Disposition of the Notes
+Sale, Exchange or Redemption of the Notes

 You will generally recognize capital gain or loss on the sale, redemption, exchange, retirement or other taxable disposition of a note.
-This gain or loss will equal the difference between the proceeds you receive (excluding any proceeds attributable to accrued but unpaid interest, which will be recognized as ordinary interest income to the extent you have not previously included such amounts in income) and your adjusted tax basis in the note.
+This gain or loss will equal the difference between the proceeds you receive

+(excluding any proceeds attributable to accrued but unpaid interest, which will be recognized as ordinary interest income to the extent you have not previously included the accrued interest in income) and your adjusted tax basis in the note.
 The proceeds you receive will include the amount of any cash and the fair market value of any other property received for the note.
-Your adjusted tax basis in the note will generally equal the amount you paid for the note, excluding any pre-issuance accrued interest.
-The gain or loss will be long-term capital gain or loss if you held the note for more than one year at the time of the sale, redemption, exchange, retirement or other taxable disposition.
-Long-term capital gains of individuals, estates and trusts generally are subject to a reduced rate of U.S. federal income tax.
+Your adjusted tax basis in the note will generally equal the amount you paid for the note, excluding any pre-issuance accrued interest on the note.
+The gain or loss will be long-term capital gain or loss if you held the note for more than one year at the time of the sale, redemption, exchange, retirement or other disposition.
+Long-term capital gains of individuals, estates and trusts currently are subject to a reduced rate of U.S. federal income tax at a maximum rate of 15%.
+However, absent new legislation extending the current rate, beginning January 1, 2013, the long-term capital gain rate will increase to 20%.
+Long-term capital gains of corporations (other than S corporations) are not subject to reduced U.S. federal income tax rates and are subject to U.S. federal income tax at the same rate as the corporation's ordinary income.
 The deductibility of capital losses may be subject to limitation.